Periodontal Procedures

 Scaling & Root Planing

-A deep cleaning procedure that removes plaque and tartar below the gumline while smoothing tooth roots to prevent bacteria buildup, ideal for early-stage gum disease.
+A deep cleaning procedure that removes plaque and tartar below the gumline while smoothing tooth roots to prevent bacteria buildup, ideal for early-stage gum disease or as a preparation for more advanced periodontal treatment.

 Osseous Surgery